VJB22/pcap/docs/Cloud Deployment Artifacts.md

 # **Cloud Deployment Artifacts and Workload Optimization**

 We distinguish technologies that provide environments where applications can execute and serve the purpose of running code as deployment options.
 All options involve the allocation and management of computing resources (CPU, memory, storage) and require network connectivity to interact with other systems and the internet.
 Different deployment options offer varying levels of abstraction, resource allocation, and management complexity.
 Understanding their characteristics helps in choosing the right approach for specific use cases.
-We distinguish the following models
+We distinguish the following models, derived from *industry knowledge*, *operational patterns*, and *practitioner experience* in managing complex systems:

 **Serverless functions** are event-driven, stateless, and scale automatically but are ephemeral.